astropy/package-template/docs/ape17.rst

 and implications of this are discussed in an Astropy Proposal for
 Enhancements: `APE 17: A roadmap for package infrastructure without astropy-helpers <https://github.com/astropy/astropy-APEs/blob/master/APE17.rst>`__.
+The core astropy package has already migrated and these changes will be included in astropy v4.1.

 This page aims to provide a guide to migrating to using the new infrastructure described in APE 17.
 We assume that your package is currently using